Meningiomas arising in the skull base near the pituitary often cause visual loss or double vision.

 The optimal treatment for many symptomatic meningiomas arising near the pituitary gland is maximal surgical removal.
 Fortunately, most tuberculum sella or planum meningiomas that result in visual loss, can be removed through a minimally invasive supraorbital or endoscopic endonasal keyhole approach, while preserving pituitary gland function.

 However, many invasive skull base meningiomas, extending into the areas of the optic canals, cavernous sinus or Meckel’s cave regions can only be partially removed and may need additional therapy such as focused radiation.

-At the Pacific Neuroscience Institute, we have one of the world’s largest experiences treating all types of meningiomas with keyhole and endoscopic approaches as well as treating residual and recurrent meningiomas that have had prior treatments, as well as treating aggressive meningioma subtypes (atypical and anaplastic).
-By incorporating cutting edge technology and instrumentation with proven surgical experience, our neurosurgeons Drs.
-Daniel Kelly, Garni Barkhoudarian and Walavan Sivakumar strive to make meningioma surgery safer, less invasive and more effective.
+At the Pacific Neuroscience Institute in Santa Monica, CA we have one of the world’s largest experiences treating all such parasellar meningiomas with keyhole and endoscopic approaches as well as treating residual, recurrent and atypical meningiomas.
+By incorporating cutting edge technology and instrumentation with proven surgical experience, we make meningioma surgery safer, less invasive and more effective.

 - Grade I (typical – 90%)